 Getting There & Getting Around

 Select roads in downtown will be blocked off, so using the Streetcar to get around is highly encouraged.
 The Library stop on the Downtown loop faces the east entrance to Festival grounds, and the Streetcar is free to the public for the extent of the Festival.
-If you choose to drive, parking will be available in the Arts District Garage located just south of City Hall, as well as the lot located at 444 West Reno.
+If you choose to drive, parking will be available in the Downtown Garage located just south of City Hall, as well as the lot located at 444 West Reno.
 Paid parking is available on the street and in garages around downtown OKC.
 There is also limited street parking located around the perimeter of the event.